object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 The nodes of an expression tree don't just have different values, they have different :term:`type`.
 That is to say, the meaning of operations changes between, say :math:`+` and :math:`2`.
 For example the evaluation rule for these nodes will be different, as will the differentiation rule.
 At the same time, all the nodes are still expressions and will share many common features.
-This is a textbook case of inheritance.
+This is a textbook case of :term:`inheritance`.
 There should be a most general class, covering all types of expression nodes, and then more specialised node types should inherit from this.
 The most basic distinction is between *operators*, which have at least one operand (represented by a child node), and *terminals*, which have no children.
 In practice, it will result in simpler, more elegant code if terminals actually have an empty tuple of operands rather than none at all.
 This facilitates writing, for example, tree visitors which loop over all of the children of a node.

 .. graphviz::
     :caption: Inheritance diagram for a very basic symbolic language.
 Each box